EDC GOALS, POLICY PRIORTIES,

 Educating members of Congress

 We will create educational materials and briefing sheets that summarize the problems with and research related to eating disorders, and meet with Members of Congress and federal agencies.
-We are creating a Family Action Council where a family from each state and the District of Columbia will advocate for improved policies.

 We have conducted and are currently organizing Congressional events to bring increased attention to and awareness of eating disorders as a policy issue.
 Our first such event was a Congressional briefing titled "Fighting for treatment, fighting for life."